 A Final Word on Interpreting Clinical Trial Results

 Results of medical research—such as the findings of the NLST trial—are big news.
 Knowing the basics of clinical research and where to turn for additional guidance can help when it comes to evaluating the results of new medical studies.

-A resource designed to help consumers understand scientific studies and research results is a publication titled Understanding Risk: What Do Those Headlines Really Mean offered by the National Institute of Health's National Institute on Aging (NIA).
+A resource designed to help consumers understand scientific studies and research results is an article titled Understanding Risk: What Do Those Headlines Really Mean published by the National Institute of Health's National Institute on Aging (NIA).